usamaTheFirst/Online-Discussion-Forum/README.md

 # Online-Discussion-Forum
-An online forum built using web technologies
+An online forum built using web technologies.